vedderb/vesc_pkg/tnt/README.md

     * Changed the names of parameters to Start Condition and End Condition.
 Previously, Wheelslip Acceleration Trigger and Wheelslip Margin.
     * End condition can now be negative.
     * Removed parameter Wheelslip Acceleration End.
-    * New debug ouput in AppUI counts how many traction control activations in the last 5 seconds.
+    * New debug output in AppUI counts how many traction control activations in the last 5 seconds.
     * Changed timeouts from 500ms for traction control, 180ms for transition condition 1, and 200ms for transition condition 2 to 300ms, 210ms, and 220ms respectively.
   * Dynamic Stability
     * Added new parameter Ramp Rate Down.
 Default 5.0 %/s.
 Prevents nose dip feeling when reducing speed.